Trixyz28/ing-sw-2020-Yang-Yu-Zhu/README.md

 If there is no port number specified, the server will automatically use the default one (45000).

 ### Client
+The Client should know the IP/Port of the Server to connect.
 Double-click on Client.jar will launch the GUI.
 As an alternative, it is possible running the client through
 ```sh